DeaconDesperado/flask_mab/README.rst

 Attaching the middleware
 ------------------------

-The main :mod:`flask_mab.__init__.BanditMiddleware` is where all the magic happens.
+The main BanditMiddleware is where all the magic happens.
 Attaching it to our app, assigning it some bandits, and sending it pull and reward signals is all that's necessary to get the test going.

 Expanding on our example, we'll define a simple flask app with some basic routes for rendering the interface.
 These routes will also understand how to reward the right